kemanedonfack/aws-serverless-web-application/README.md

 ![cloudFront](./images/16.png)

-Then, click on **Create control setting Identity** and leave all the settings at their default values.
-Click on **Create** to proceed.
+Click on **Create control setting Identity**, leaving all settings at their default values, and then click on **Create**.

 ![cloudFront](./images/17.png)

-At viewer protocol policy
-Apply the same settings as shown in the screenshot below.
+For the **viewer protocol policy,** apply the same settings as shown in the screenshot below.

 ![cloudFront](./images/18.png)
-In the next section, apply the following configurations, and then select the previously `created web ACL`
+In the next section, apply the following configurations and select the previously `created web ACL`

 ![cloudFront](./images/19.png)